BiswayanMazumder/LuxeLayers-Mobile/README.md

 **Brief for Luxelayers - Online Sneaker Buying App**

 **Overview:**
-Luxelayers is a cutting-edge online platform designed to streamline the sneaker buying experience for enthusiasts and collectors alike.
+Luxelayers is an cutting-edge online platform designed to streamline the sneaker buying experience for enthusiasts and collectors alike.
 Our app provides a seamless and engaging way to browse, purchase, and manage high-end and limited-edition sneakers from a curated selection.

 **Objective:**
 To offer a premium and user-friendly online experience for sneaker buyers, featuring an extensive range of exclusive and high-quality sneakers, while incorporating advanced features for personalized shopping and efficient transactions.